benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

   }
 });
 ```
-You can update like below:
+You can update it like below:
 ```js
 setPerson({
   ...person, // Copy other fields